bradleysigma/tirules/questions.md

 - Say the Sol player has a space dock on Resculon, and they produce a carrier and many infantry.
 Are the infantry considered to have been produced by the carrier, which would allow them to be placed on Resculon, Corneeq, or in the space area, or are the infantry considered to have been produced solely by the space dock, meaning that they can only be placed on Resculon?

 ## The Titans of Ul

+### Awaken (Ability)
+- If the Ul player uses AWAKEN to place a PDS and/or mech plus infantry on a planet containing an enemy PDS, can that PDS shoot at the Ul player's ground forces, or only at units that were committed?
+- One of the more confusing rules situations is when the Ul player wishes to DEPLOY a mech plus infantry when they have all their PDS on the game board, requiring them to pull a PDS from the game board, and leaving it in their reinforcements.
+Could this ruling be updated to allow DEPLOYing the mech plus infantry without pulling the PDS?

 ### Slumberstate Computing (Breakthrough)
 - Is there a limit to the number of Sleeper tokens that may be placed on another player's planet?